airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/bot-settings/website-bot-settings/design.md

 ---
 description: >-
-  This page contains all the information that you can configure in the design section of the website EleApi settings.
+  This page contains all the information that you can configure in the design section of the website eleapi settings.
 ---

 # 📖 Design